BA (Hons)

 Staff Expertise

-Students have the opportunity to learn from active professional authors with interests in fields as diverse as psychological thrillers, creative non-fiction, and graphic novels.
-Their publications include novels, plays, short films, audio dramas, graphic novels, poetry, and prize-winning short stories.
+Students have the opportunity to learn from active professional authors with interests in fields as diverse as speculative, contemporary, child, and young adult fiction; creative non-fiction, and graphic novels.
+Their publications include novels, plays, short films, audio dramas, graphic novels, poetry, academics books and journals, podcasts, multi-modal texts, and prize-winning short stories.

 I always look forward to the exciting, buzzing atmosphere that the start of each term brings.
 I can honestly say that studying Creative Writing at Lincoln has been one of the best decisions of my life.